Irish PM says remains concerned about UK Brexit position

 Varadkar said he particularly welcomed May’s“clear commitment” to Northern Ireland’s 1998 peace agreement and to a December agreement to avoid a hard border between the region and the Republic of Ireland.

-He said in the speech May recognised that the UK will face hard choices“given constraints between some of the UK aims and the consequences of withdrawing from the European Union.”
+He said in the speech May recognized that the UK will face hard choices“given constraints between some of the UK aims and the consequences of withdrawing from the European Union.”

 But while he welcomed May’ bid to secure a very close relationship with the EU after Brexit, that London needed to provide“more detailed and realistic proposals.”